Console Light Web Monitoring Panel#

 Connections

-Current and total connections, as well as connections per second
+Current and total number of connections, as well as the number of connections per second

 Sessions

-Number of sessions by status code, as well as total sessions
+Number of sessions broken down by status codes, as well as their total number

 Traffic